 Education

-Jeffrey Chappell received his M.M. in Piano Performance from Peabody Institute and B.M. in Piano Perofrmance from the Curtis Institute of Music where he was a scholarship student of Leon Fleisher at the Peabody Conservatory and Eleanor Sokoloff at the Curtis Institute.
-His early studies were in St. Louis, Missouri, as the protégé of Jane Allen.
+Jeffrey Chappell received his M.M. in Piano Performance from Peabody Institute and B.M. from the Curtis Institute of Music, where he was a scholarship student of Leon Fleisher at the Peabody Conservatory and Eleanor Sokoloff at the Curtis Institute.
+His early studies were conducted in St. Louis, Missouri, under the tutelage of Jane Allen.
 Jeffrey has participated in the Stanford Jazz Workshop at Stanford University and the Advanced Musical Theater Workshop sponsored by Broadcast Music Incorporated in New York City.

 Performance and Teaching Experience

-Jeffrey is Director of Jazz Studies at Goucher College in Baltimore and has served on the faculties of Catholic University of America, Frederick Community College and the Baltimore School for the Arts.
+Jeffrey is Director of Jazz Studies at Goucher College in Baltimore.
+He has served on the faculties of Catholic University of America, Frederick Community College, and the Baltimore School for the Arts.
 He was director of the Goucher Summer Arts Institute Jazz Camp for fourteen years.
 He was a guest lecturer and a graduate assistant at Peabody Institute.
 He has given master classes nationally and internationally, including training for music teachers through numerous chapters of the Music Teachers National Association, as well as through Music Everybody, a weekend seminar series that he founded.

 As a contributing editor for Piano & Keyboard Magazine from 1994 to 2000, Jeffrey reached an international readership with his feature articles and reviews.
 His writing has also appeared in Clavier Magazine and Clavier Companion Magazine.